Information and Applications for the following NCAPA Endowment Grant Opportunities:

 NCPHP has a Treatment Scholarship Fund that is available to all financially challenged NCPHP participants.
 PAs who are approved for, and receive the maximum annual amount from the NCPHP fund, and find they are in need of further financial assistance may apply for assistance from the Kober Fund.The purpose of these supplemental funds is to reduce the chance that finances will be a barrier to PAs getting the help they need to recover from problems that threaten their livelihood and well-being.
 NCPHP will notify the NCAPA-NCPHP Liaison of any PA with financial need that exceeds the NCPHP scholarship fund.

 Applications for Kober treatment grants are available from the offices of NCPHP and NCAPA.
 Unique ID numbers are used to protect identities of applicants.
 Up to $1000 may be awarded per PA applicant.
 Lump sum distributions are usually made for residential treatment and comprehensive assessments, as total charges are per admission.
 Partial distributions may be made to providers of outpatient treatment, as fees are usually charged per session or group of sessions, and payments come due in increments over time.

 The NCAPA Endowment has grants available for one student from each PA program in North Carolina.
-The applicant must be a student member of NCAPA and enrolled in the first 12-month period of their clinical year in September of the current year.
+The applicant must be a student member of NCAPA and enrolled in their clinical year in September of the current year.